Climate Change Is Bad. But It’s Perfect for One Thing: Hunger

 As rising temperatures cause spikes in unpredictable weather, the world’s most vulnerable populations are hit hardest.
 Those who have the tiniest environmental footprint – mostly small-scale farmers and poor communities – are the most impacted by environmental changes.

-Right now, 80 percent of the world’s hungry people live in areas prone to natural disasters and extreme weather, which creates exactly the right conditions for hunger to take hold.
+Right now, 80% of the world’s hungry people live in areas prone to natural disasters and extreme weather, which creates exactly the right conditions for hunger to take hold.

 Here are the top five ways extreme weather leads to hunger:

 When crops can’t grow because there isn’t enough rain, families lose a vital source of income, which plays out on a global scale.
-More than half of the world’s hungry people are poor, subsistence farmers living in rural areas who tend fields three-fourths the size of a football field or smaller.
+A disproportionate amount of the world’s hungry people are poor, subsistence farmers living in rural areas who tend fields three-fourths the size of a football field or smaller.
 When families face deepening poverty, they need all members to help grow, store and sell their harvests.
 This often means children are taken out of school so they can fetch water and work in the fields.

 Children who miss out on education have fewer job prospects, which perpetuates the cycle of poverty and hunger.

 Conflict is the #1 cause of hunger in the world.
 Climate shocks are the second.
 Their causes and effects are closely related.
-Forty percent of civil wars or internal conflict are the result of competition for scarce food and resources.
+Many civil wars or internal conflict are often the result of competition for scarce food and resources.
 When extreme weather pushes people to desperation, it creates a tinderbox for violence.
 When it explodes, it can cause the value of currency to fall, inflation to rise, unemployment to grow and infrastructure to crumble.